Construction Accounting 101: Principles and Best Practices

 Long-Term Contracts

 Construction projects, even small ones, often involve long-term contracts.
-This is due to the nature of the work, which usually requires a lot of time to complete and has a high risk of delays because of bad weather, material shortages or other factors beyond the direct control of the construction company.
+This is due to the nature of the work, which usually requires a lot of time to complete and has a high risk of delays because of bad weather, material shortages, or other factors beyond the direct control of the construction company.

 This means that unlike traditional accounting, where businesses typically book revenue and expenses in the same period, construction accounting businesses often have to wait a long time to receive payments for their work (i.e. progress billings)․ Usually, if a project has delays, accounting companies do not get payments for all the work completed to date.